 No perpetual free tier, but every plan starts with a 7-day free trial — cancel anytime before it ends and you won't be charged.
 Reviewers are always free.

-A project is one client or workstream — it holds folders, files, versions and the reviewers you invite.
-Access is scoped per project.
+A project is one client, team, or workstream.
+It holds files, versions, comments, questions, and the Viewers you invite.

 Yes.
 Plans are monthly or annual — cancel whenever, no lock-in.

-Your agent pushes, people comment and answer in context, your agent pulls the feedback and revises the next version — over MCP.
-Start your free trial today.
+Your agent creates the document.
+People review it in Markloop.
+Your agent pulls the feedback and publishes the next version.
+Start your 7-day trial today.